Vheissu/aureliapress/README.md

 Wordpress and Aurelia combined.
 Build single page applications using Wordpress, the Rest API and Aurelia.

 ## Install and use
-- Download this repository theme, install it into your wp-content/themes directory in a folder called "aureliapress" (if you change the name, please edit the base href in index.html)
+- Download this repository theme, install it into your wp-content/themes directory in a folder called "aureliapress"
-- Install the Wordpress WP Rest API plugin and activate it
+- Install Aurelia CLI globally: `npm install aurelia-cli -g`
 - Active the AureliaPress theme under Appearance
-- Run ```npm install``` and ```npm build``` in the theme
+- Navigate to the `app` directory in your theme and run ```npm install``` followed by `au build --env prod`
 - Load up your site and see Aurelia take flight

-See the magic happen.
-Lots more work planned.
+## Todo

+- [ ] implement support for pagination
+- [ ] implement support for search
+- [ ] implement support for post authoring
+- [ ] implement support for media uploading
+- [ ] implement server-side rendering using Aurelia SSR
+- [ ] implement Aurelia Store for state management